niroula-kushal/vue-bootstrap-theming/README.md

 Currently two themes are supported : light and dark.

-When the theme is light, a `theme-light` class is added to the body element.
+~~When the theme is light, a `theme-light` class is added to the body element.~~

-When dark theme is chosen, a `theme-dark` class is added to the body element.
+~~When dark theme is chosen, a `theme-dark` class is added to the body element.~~

+In order to allow for multiple themes for multiple component, now the classes `theme-light` and `theme-dark` are applied to the root element of the component.

+The allows us to render different parts of the app with different theme.

 #### Js counterpart
 In the js, we check the current theme and apply correct class to the body element.